MasoudMiM/masoudmim.github.io/_posts/2024-06-14-transformers.md

 0.3 & 0.5 & 0.7 & -> (\text{embedding for ''mat''})\\
 \end{bmatrix}$$

-then, we can loop up the corresponding rows in the embedding matrix $E$ given the indices [0,1,2] for the input matrix ($X$).
+then, we can look up the corresponding rows in the embedding matrix $$E$$ given the indices [0,1,2] for the input matrix ($X$).
 Therefore, our input matrix for the model becomes:

 $$E=\begin{bmatrix}
 0.1 & 0.2 & 0.3 \\